 In addition, it is anticipated that there will be a significant impact on the HQ/Safeside site as a result of development work associated with the HS2 project.
-Some of the specific work that will need to be undertaken as a result of this will include; the relocation of staff/functions to alternative locations, relocation of the water storage and sprinkler tank and the provision of alternative staff and visitor car parking arrangements.
-This issue is included as a specific action within Section 10 of this report.
+Some of the specific work that will need to be undertaken as a result of this may include; relocation of staff/functions to alternative WMFS locations, relocation of water storage and sprinkler tanks and provision of alternative staff and visitor car parking arrangements.